Here’s everything you need to know to start using QuickBooks Condense Repair Tool:

-The user should keep in mind that the original reports are preserved in the backup and the archive copy, and in any other backups that the user create.
-Before running the condense, the user should reconcile all the accounts and also print the reconciliation.
-To check the company performance compared to the previous year, the user should check out the things below:
+You should keep in mind that the original reports are preserved in the backup and the archive copy, and in any other backups that you create.
+Before running the condense, you should reconcile all the accounts and also print the reconciliation.
+To check the company performance compared to the previous year, you should check out the things below:

-- The user is supposed to export the current date from the company file
+- You are supposed to export the current date from the company file.

-- And then open the archive copy and export historical data
+- Open the archive copy and export historical data.

-- After that the user is supposed to combine the historical data and current data in any other program
+- Combine the historical data and current data in any other program.

 Step 1: Spot for non-condensable transactions

-The user is supposed to begin searching for the files that are non condensable.
-For which the user is supposed to run any report and then look for the transactions that will not be condensed.
+You are supposed to begin searching for the files that are non condensable.
+For which you are supposed to run any report and then look for the transactions that will not be condensed.